 The income opportunity in affiliate marketing is available for both merchants and publishers.
 If you forgot what it means, let’s quickly freshen up on the basics:

 If you already own a business that develops and sells products or services, you may benefit from launching an in-house affiliate program.
 The affiliate channel will help your brand achieve digital exposure and open up a new revenue stream.

 In case you’re looking to become an affiliate (= a publisher), you’ll earn commissions by promoting a product or service for a business.
-The promotion can be done through content marketing, paid advertising, and even personal recommendations.
+You can promote, for example, through content marketing, paid advertising, and even personal recommendations.

-While it’s possible to earn money with affiliate marketing, there are some counter-considerations to keep in.
+While it’s possible to earn money with affiliate marketing, there are some considerations to take into account when assessing if affiliate marketing is worth it for you.
 Affiliate marketing is quite hard to start with.
 It takes a lot of time and effort.
 Also, choosing the wrong business to promote may lead to losing your audience’s trust.
 The same goes for in-house affiliate programs: working with the wrong partners can create problems for your business.